Speed Reads:

 There are several different communication “protocols” that onboard computers may use to communicate with an OBD2 scanner.
 The most common are:

-To can check your car’s OBD2 protocol by searching your year, make, and model followed by “OBD2 protocol” with a search engine.
+You can check your car’s OBD2 protocol by searching your year, make, and model followed by “OBD2 protocol” with a search engine.

 Bluetooth OBD2 Scanners

 When you’re looking for the best OBD2 scanner, Bluetooth connectivity is worth considering.
-Since having a physical cord usually keeps you close to the vehicle while you’re performing a diagnostic, wireless scanners are gaining popularity because of their simplicity and data collection capabilities.
+Since having a physical adapter cord usually keeps you close to the vehicle while you’re performing a diagnostic, wireless scanners are gaining popularity because of their simplicity and data collection capabilities.

 All you need is a smartphone with Bluetooth capability and the scanner’s corresponding app (which may not be free), and you can review data directly from your phone.

-This can be a wonderful option if you’re looking for a “set it and forget it” tool that collects data while you’re driving, but it also frees users to look under the hood while running a diagnostic.
+This can be a wonderful option if you’re looking for a “set it and forget it” tool that collects data while you’re driving, but it also lets users look under the hood while running a diagnostic.
 However, some higher-end scanners come with internal batteries that last for hours, so the amount of information you need will dictate the best OBD2 scanner for your job.

 If a Bluetooth OBD2 scanner seems like a better fit for you, we’ve reviewed and tested a handful of the top products on the market.